You might think this post is about my mom, but you would be wrong. It’s about me.

 But for real.

 The morning started so hopeful.
 I was up before my kids, I lit a candle, put on some music, had some coffee, got into my BIBLE, and then…they got up early.
 And wanted cuddles.
 And I LOVE CUDDLES.
 But I know that once they’re up, it’s mom-time.
 All day, every day.
 It’s good.
 It’s fine.
-But sometimes, by 4pm, my husband gets messages like this:
+But sometimes, by 4pm, my husband gets SOS messages.

 I homeschool, for those of you who don’t know, and so when I say I need a babysitter for rest of the summer it’s because I’m with my kiddos 24/7 All.Year.Long.
 Which is mostly fine because I really like my kids.
 But, you know, sometimes I feel like I’m sending out an SOS.